 High Prey Drive

-Some dogs have an instinctual high prey drive and, while it is better not to have them off-leash where they could give chase, they may try to snatch smaller animals even when they are on the leash, and a muzzle could prevent injury or fatality.
+Some dogs, such as the Spanish Galgo, have an instinctual high prey drive and, while it is better not to have them off-leash where they could give chase, they may try to snatch smaller animals even when they are on the leash, and a muzzle could prevent injury or fatality.

 Some dogs are notorious scavengers on walks, and they can end up with serious gastric upsets or blockages.
 While a muzzle is not a foolproof solution, it can help minimize what your dog may ingest.
 Working on strong "leave it" and "drop it" commands is also recommended.